Corazon Cocina VTA

 In Southern California's casual Mexican dining scene, the spirits program is frequently an afterthought, a shelf of familiar agave bottles selected more for name recognition than production method.
 The more interesting operators in this space have begun treating the back bar as a genuine curatorial act, drawing distinctions between highland and lowland tequilas, between industrial and artisanal mezcals, and between the broader category of agave spirits that includes sotol, raicilla, and bacanora.
 These categories remain underfamiliar to most American drinkers, which means a thoughtfully built agave-focused list can do real educational work without becoming didactic.

-Venues operating in this spirit-forward register tend to draw comparisons to bar programs far outside their immediate geography.
+Venues operating in this spirit-forward register often draw comparisons to bar programs outside their immediate geography.
 Places like Kumiko in Chicago or Bar Leather Apron in Honolulu demonstrate that serious spirits curation can anchor a venue's identity as firmly as the kitchen does.
 In the Gulf South, Jewel of the South in New Orleans has shown how a historically grounded spirits philosophy elevates an entire room.
 Even Julep in Houston built its reputation on depth of category knowledge rather than cocktail novelty.
 The pattern holds across cities: when a bar treats its spirits selection as a collection rather than a commodity, the rest of the experience recalibrates accordingly.

 The Wider Ventura Drinks Map